Best (Premium) Internet Security Software

 We've done extensive evaluations on eight of the latest flagship antivirus suites from Bitdefender, ESET, F-Secure, Kaspersky Lab, McAfee, Norton, Panda Security and Trend Micro.
 We installed the latest version of each suite on an Asus X555LA laptop running fully patched 64-bit Windows 10 on an Intel Core i3 processor.
 The laptop had 6GB of RAM and 36GB of files on a 500GB hard drive.

-To assess each suite's ability to protect against malware, we used the most recent sets of antivirus-software evaluations conducted on Windows 7, Windows 8.1 and Windows 10 by Germany's AV-TEST lab.
+To assess each suite's ability to protect against malware, we used the most recent sets of antivirus-software evaluations conducted on Windows 7 and Windows 10 by Germany's AV-TEST lab.
 The lab routinely subjects programs from about 20 of the world's leading antivirus makers to onslaughts of both widespread malware and less common, but more dangerous, zero-day malware.
+We also used results of tests by Austrian lab AV-Comparatives, which every month exposes top antivirus products to current online malware.

 Our OpenOffice performance test measures system performance by timing how long a spreadsheet program takes to match 20,000 names and addresses.
 We ran the test multiple times during each of four scenarios: before a program was installed, after installation but while not scanning, during a full scan and during a quick scan.